silent-auction-3/back-end/README.md

 **Data constraints**

-Provide name of Account to be created.
+Provide username and password of User to be created.

 ```json
 {